All Products

 Apply for a public endpoint

 1. Log on to the PolarDB console.
-Click Clusters in the left-side navigation pane.
-In the upper-left corner of the page, select the region in which the cluster resides and click the ID of the cluster to go to the Basic Information page.
+In the left-side navigation pane, click Clusters.
+Select the region where the cluster resides, then click the cluster ID to go to the Basic Information page.

 1. In the Database Connections section of the Basic Information page, find the endpoint and click Apply to the right of the Public parameter.